 Bugaboo, founded by John (last name?) circa 1970, in Monterey, California.
 Manufactured quality down jackets/parkas and sleeping bags, faded away approx. late 1980s.
-Named for one the founder's favorite places to climb, the Bugaboo Range in Canada.
+John Gottlund was part of the company, although perhaps not the "John" who was founder.
+Company named for one the founder's favorite places to climb, the Bugaboo Range in Canada.

 Below is a picture from just below the summit of California's Mt.
 Shasta volcano.
 We're 14,000 feet high, the air is very thin, the light blinding, the wind unceasingly sharp.
 Seen through a haze of headache and fatigue, the summit seems impossibly remote.
 To the founders of Blue Puma, Moonstone, and Downhome, this icy giant was their closest high altitude equipment testing ground.
 The famous pioneer environmentalist John Muir was caught by a blizzard one afternoon near here.
 He was alone, with primitive clothing only, and not prepared to spend an overnight, but the resourceful Scot survived the night by lying in a hot springs/mud pot just below the summit.
 The hot spring is still there, at the base of the spire, just a bit off the left edge of the picture.

 Caribou Mountaineering of Chico, California.
 Timeframe was approx. the later 70s.
 (10th listing)